martin-majlis/Wikipedia-API/README.rst

 How To Check If Wiki Page Exists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For checking, whether page exists, you can use function ``exists``.
+For checking, whether a page exists, you can use the function ``exists``.

 .. code-block:: python